BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning

 \subsection{Neuro-Symbolic Reasoning \& Action}

 Coupling LLMs with symbolic planners or code interpreters, such as {PAL} \cite{gao2023pal}, {Program-of-Thoughts} \cite{chen2022program}, and {LLM+P} \cite{liu2023llmp}, significantly boosts logical and planning accuracy.
 In embodied settings, {SayCan} \cite{ahn2022can} and {Voyager} \cite{wang2023voyager} ground actions in physical affordances, while iterative frameworks like {ReAct} \cite{yao2022react} and {Reflexion} \cite{shinn2023reflexion} improve reasoning via verbal feedback.
+Recent work~\cite{hyun2025aligning} utilizes physics-aware rejection sampling to align LLM reasoning traces for materials discovery.
 While these methods are effective in completing tasks in reversible or simulated environments, they lack mechanisms for enforcing irreversible safety constraints.